Double Hung Windows

 ENERGY STAR® is an independent U.S. government program that establishes a set of guidelines to recognize the energy efficiency of various products.
 ENERGY STAR® guidelines are used for a variety of building materials including windows and doors.
 Over the past 10 years, ENERGY STAR® guidelines have helped double the efficiency of the windows they endorse.

 The American Architectural Manufacturers Association (AAMA) sets all performance standards, product certification and educational programs for the window industry.
 When a product passes AAMA tests, it guarantees reliable performance if properly installed.

 The National Fenestration Rating Council (NFRC) is a non-profit organization created by the Department of Energy and the window and door industry.
 The NFRC provides energy performance ratings on windows and doors.
 The NFRC label on a window or door informs consumers about a product’s U-factor, which takes into account a product’s ability to block warming caused by sunlight, light transmittance and air leakage through cracks in the product’s assembly.

 This depends on various factors, such as how many windows you currently have, the windows’ age and condition, wall and attic insulation, as well as how you use other items in your home that use energy.
 Thompson Creek windows exceed ENERGY STAR® standards and can help lower heating and cooling bills.

 Almost without exception, new windows, siding, doors and gutters will add significant value to your property.
-First, when it's time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows, siding or gutters that will need to be repaired or replaced.
+First, when it’s time to sell your home, the new buyer will negotiate your asking price downward when they factor in the cost of windows, siding or gutters that will need to be repaired or replaced.
 Second, studies show that the two most important items on a new homebuyer’s list are energy efficiency and less exterior maintenance.
 According to Remodeling Magazine’s Cost vs. Value Report, a homeowner can recoup a significant portion of the cost of a typical window replacement project.